sbsiewertcsu/ERP/ERP-Monitors-README.txt

 Motion detect
 3. sudo apt-get install libqgpsmm-dev
-4. sudo apt install libopencv-dev
+4. If not on JETSON, do "sudo apt install libopencv-dev", but on JETSON, jsut use JetPack 4.6
 5. sudo apt-get install gpsd
 6. cmake motion-detect/
 7. make in motion